 Green technology projects

-Companies that undertake any of the following green technology projects will be eligible for an ITA of 100% of QCE against 70% statutory income for QCE incurred from 25 October 2013 for a maximum period of five years or until 31 December 2020, whichever is earlier (applications to be received by 31 December 2020):
+Companies that undertake any of the following green technology projects will be eligible for an ITA of 100% of QCE against 70% statutory income for QCE incurred for 3 years (applications to be received by 31 December2023):

 - Renewable energy.